ameliacode/VisualProgramming/Chapter 10. Teapot Bubble Generator/How to use.md

 ## 3. Make Nurb sphere
-Decide a desired space for bubbles you want to add. <br>
+By making the sphere, this decides a desired space for bubbles you want to add. <br>
 ![Make a range for bubbles](./img/3.PNG)